Why the Breastfeeding Center of Pittsburgh?

 Whatever they are — short-term, long-term, somewhere in between — we’re here to give you the help you need to get started, and the support you need to succeed.

-We’ve helped thousands of Moms and babies to breastfeed, and we’re ready to help you too.
+We’ve helped thousands of parents and babies to breastfeed, and we’re ready to help you too.

 Transitioning to life with baby, though very rewarding, can be difficult.
 It can be common to feel anxious at times, with parents wondering, “Is this normal?”
 Since physical and mental well-being are so important, our board certified lactation consultants are skilled at listening to you and your concerns.